Jeff Wolfert

-Jeff Wolfert (born October 22, 1985) is an American football kicker who is a free agent.
-He made his professional debut with the Omaha Nighthawks of the United Football League.
+Jeff Wolfert (born October 22, 1985) is an American former football kicker.
+He made his professional debut with the Omaha Nighthawks of the United Football League (UFL).
 In three years as the Missouri Tigers' place-kicker, Wolfert was a perfect 185-for-185 on extra point attempts and set the school's single-season and career scoring records.

-Early years
+Early life

 Before enrolling in college, Wolfert's career as a kicker nearly came to an end as the result of injury.
 As an underclassmen at Blue Valley West High School in Kansas, Wolfert excelled in soccer and diving.
 As a senior, he won a spot on the football team as a kicker.
 In his first and only high school football game, Wolfert ended up breaking his hip trying to drive the football into the endzone on a kick-off.

 He also played soccer and was on the swim team, and was a standout prep diver, finishing in the finals of the state championships multiple years and gaining other various accolades.